John Godfrey (diplomat): Ambassador to Sudan

 On January 26, 2022, President Joe Biden nominated Godfrey to be the ambassador to Sudan.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on May 24, 2022.
 The committee favorably reported his nomination on June 9, 2022.
 On July 14, 2022, his nomination was confirmed by voice vote.
 He was sworn into office on August 23, 2022, and he presented his credentials to Sudanese head of state Abdel Fattah al-Burhan on September 1, 2022.

 Godfrey is the first diplomat to serve in a permanent role there since Timothy M. Carney in 1996.

+Godfrey resigned from his ambassadorial position in February 2024.